15 different things to do when you have friends visiting Dubai

 Chillout Ice Lounge

-Give your guests a break from the summer and take them to a place where they can chill – literally.
+If your friends are visiting over the summer, give your guests a break from the heat and take them to a place where they can chill – literally.
 No, we’re not talking about Ski Dubai.
-Chillout Ice Lounge is another one of the spots here in Dubai that offer up a below-freezing atmosphere as you dine or have a coffee.
+Chillout Ice Lounge is another one of the spots here in Dubai that offers up a below-freezing atmosphere as you dine or have a coffee.
 It’s the first of its kind in the Middle East and your guests will leave with cool images of themselves posing with ice sculptures.

 Dinner in the Sky